sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 </div>

 * Wait patiently until the update is installed - do not turn the device off (in fact, the Power key is disabled at this point).
 Let the device restart itself - you will eventually see the familiar Lock Screen.
 At this point, the installation is over and the device is ready for use.
-It takes usually about 10-20 minutes to install an update.
+It usually takes about 10-20 minutes to install an update.

 NOTE: If the progress bar of the black Sailfish screen stalls at 100% and stays there for more than 15 minutes, it is safe to force the phone to restart.
 Do it by pressing both the Power key and the Volume Up key at the same time for 20-30 seconds, until you feel the vibrator play three times.
 Now, release the keys.
 Turn the phone on in the normal way with the Power key.
-Check at Settings > System > About product that your phone has the new OS release.
+Check at "_Settings > System > About product_" that your phone has the new OS release.

 ## Updating from early Sailfish OS versions